-• 4:00 - 5:05 MWF: 65 minutes
+• 9:20 - 10:25 MWF: 65 minutes

-- Porter Acad 144 - I will try to stay ~10 minutes afterwards to answer questions - I will record class lectures - This is meant to be used as a study supplement, not as a replacement for attendance. - Recordings are not an equitable replacement (discussions, unable to see white board, etc.) - Recordings are not guaranteed (equipment failures, etc.) - Keep in mind that this means you are being recording and if you ever want me to edit anything out of the recordings, please let me know!
+- Merrill Acad 102 - I will try to stay ~15 minutes afterwards to answer questions - Please be respectful of time - I will record class lectures - This is meant to be used as a study supplement, not as a replacement for attendance. - Recordings are not an equitable replacement (discussions, unable to see white board, etc.) - Recordings are not guaranteed (equipment failures, etc.) - Keep in mind that this means you are being recording and if you ever want me to edit anything out of the recordings, please let me know!